killercup/quicli/docs/thumbnails.md

 let's do in with a bit of concurrency and a nice user experience!

+This guide assumes you've already read the other two guides and now want to dive into some of the more advanced features.

 This is an adaptation from [this example][cookbook-thumb] from the [Rust Cookbook].